freyakavanagh/AWS-Certified-Cloud-Practitioner/IAM/README.md

 - Least Privilege Principle:  don't give more permissions than a user needs.

-## IAM Policies Structure
+## IAM Policies

-- JSON document
+JSON document to define Uses, Groups or Roles' permissions

-## Permissions Policies
+### e.g.

-AdministratorAccess: Allows access to everything and anything.
+- AdministratorAccess: Allows access to everything and anything.
-IAMReadOnlyAccess: Read anything on IAM but not edit/create
+- IAMReadOnlyAccess: Read anything on IAM but not edit/create.

 ![](../Images/policiesstructure.png)